Carmen Sandiego Adventures in Math: The Case of the Crumbling Cathedral (1/12/12)

 Nintendo Life gave the game a rating of 5 stars out of 10, and said: "Without having played the previous two games in this ongoing series, you probably won't be too interested in getting this one either.
 While it retains all of the charm of the first two episodes, it does nothing more to improve on the formula or stand out as a worthwhile investment.
 At 600 Nintendo Points, the asking price isn't too outrageous, but the lack of depth and replayability is a glaring issue for anyone looking for a game with any sort of lasting appeal.
 Carmen Sandiego Adventures in Math: The Case of the Crumbling Cathedral is more of the same, and at this point you should know that it's not much to behold".
 PixelBit rated the game 2/5 stars, commenting: "With this third episode it becomes even clearer that Carmen Sandiego's adventure in math should've been released as one retail title that featured more polished gameplay and a greater selection of puzzles.
 If you've already picked up either of the first two episodes, "The Case of the Crumbling Cathedral" is not for you".

 The Great Gateway Grab (2/2/12)

-It was given a score of 5 stars out of 10 at Nintendo Life, a score of 4 stars out of 5 at CommonSense Media, and a score of 2 stars out of 5 at PixlBit.
+It was given a score of 5 stars out of 10 at Nintendo Life, a score of 4 stars out of 5 at Common Sense Media, and a score of 2 stars out of 5 at PixlBit.